3Poni/blog-laravel/README.md

 docker-compose up
 ```

-Wait until all the packages are installed and php-fpm is run
+Wait until all the packages are installed and php-fpm is running

 ## Running with NO Docker
 Download this repository, extract